Hello, Dear Reader!

 Photo taken by Toni Tillman

-My name is Sarah Wallace and I am a queer Florida-based writer.
+My name is Sarah Wallace and I am a queer Latine Florida-based writer.
 My aim is to write sweet, cozy, and magical queer romances.
-I am currently working on a series of Regency-period stories, Meddle & Mend.

-The first four books in the series are out now: Letters to Half Moon Street, One Good Turn, The Education of Pip and Dear Bartleby!
+I have a solo series, Meddle & Mend that takes place in a queernormative and magical Regency England.
+The first five books in the series are out now: Letters to Half Moon Street, One Good Turn, The Education of Pip, Dear Bartleby, The Spellmaster of Tutting-on-Cress, and The Viscount Says Yes!

 Love Jane Austen or Bridgerton but wish it was queer and had magic?
 This is for you.